arXiv/arxiv-submission-core/README.md

 - The [submission agent](agent/) is a Kinesis consumer that orchestrates backend processes based on rules triggered by submission events.

 ### In progress/stale

 These components are considerably behind, or only partially complete.
+After the 2019-10 transition the status of all of these unknown.

 Future development milestones will focus on these services, possibly in separate repositories.

 - The [API service](metadata/) provides the client-facing interface for submission-related requests. **Status: In progress**